 Volunteer Income Tax Assistance Program

 This service is provided by trained ISU accounting students through the IRS Volunteer Income Tax Assistance Program (VITA).
-Taxpayers with household incomes of less than $52,000 are eligible.
+Taxpayers with household incomes of less than $55,000 are eligible.
 Please note that due to the complex nature of some Income Tax Returns, VITA Volunteers may not be able to provide assistance to all people.
+Please click here for more information.

 Hours & Location